Tyler Lamb

-Tyler Lamb is a Thai-American professional basketball player.
+Tyler Lamb (born May 16, 1991) is a Thai-American professional basketball player.
 He played college basketball for UCLA and Long Beach State.
 Tyler began his professional career in his mother's homeland, Thailand.

 Early life

 Lamb was born in West Covina, California.
 His mother, Cherry, is Thai, and his father, Terry, is American.
 Lamb attended Mater Dei High in Santa Ana.

 College career

 Lamb started his college career for the UCLA Bruins in 2010.
 After three years, he transferred to Long Beach State.
 After starting all but one game for the Bruins in 2011–12, he was concerned about not receiving enough playing time with Larry Drew II, Shabazz Muhammad, Kyle Anderson, Jordan Adams and Norman Powell in the mix at guard for UCLA.
 He averaged 5.8 points and 2.3 rebounds per game in his career with the Bruins.
 In his first season with Long Beach State in 2013–14, Lamb was named second-team all-conference in the Big West Conference.